Degenerator (MEME) Price Tops $32.63 on Exchanges

-Degenerator (CURRENCY:MEME) traded down 2.8% against the US dollar during the one day period ending at 14:00 PM E.T. on December 22nd.
-One Degenerator coin can now be bought for approximately $32.63 or 0.00275990 BTC on cryptocurrency exchanges.
-Degenerator has a market capitalization of $913,535.72 and $120,479.00 worth of Degenerator was traded on exchanges in the last 24 hours.
-Over the last week, Degenerator has traded flat against the US dollar.
+Degenerator (CURRENCY:MEME) traded down 2.8% against the U.S. dollar during the one day period ending at 14:00 PM E.T. on December 28th.
+Degenerator has a total market capitalization of $913,535.72 and approximately $120,479.00 worth of Degenerator was traded on exchanges in the last day.
+During the last week, Degenerator has traded flat against the U.S. dollar.
+One Degenerator coin can now be bought for about $32.63 or 0.00275990 BTC on major cryptocurrency exchanges.

 - Meme (MEME) traded 1.3% lower against the dollar and now trades at $409.51 or 0.00754320 BTC.